The Best French Press Coffee Makers of 2019

 The answer to this query may vary for a single model, depending on where I want to use the press.

 For example, if I want a new one for my home kitchen, I’m more likely to favor glass models.
 The design can be less practical if it’s going to sit on a counter rather than travel into the wilderness.

 Ordinarily, I’d spend the entire section talking about mesh types for the filter.
-This is still important since you don’t want a model that uses metal subject to denaturing in close contact with natural acids in coffee.
+This is still important since you want a model with filter fine enough to keep silt out of the cup.